-Plastics are versatile.
-Certain plastic variants can be used, for example, in medicine.
-The plastic PEEK is an example of a plastic variant used in medical technology.
-In the following, this special plastic will be discussed in more detail and the various processing and application possibilities of PEEK will be explained.
+Plastics can be used in various ways.
+Certain plastic variants can be used in medicine, for example.
+The plastic PEEK is an example of a plastic variant that is used in medical technology.
+In the following, this particular plastic will be discussed in more detail and the various processing and application possibilities of PEEK will be explained.

 Polyetheretherketone - a high-performance plastic

 The thermoplastic, semi-crystalline high-performance plastic polyetheretherketone is called PEEK in short form.
 The plastic belongs to the group of polyaryletherketones and has a grey-brown or beige colour if the material is in its natural state.
 Polyether ether ketone is very slippery and has excellent mechanical properties.
 Furthermore, the plastic is chemically resistant at high temperatures.
 Polyetheretherketone is used to manufacture parts that are exposed to high loads.
 The plastic variant is considered wear-resistant and friction-resistant.
 Another advantage is that the construction material can be colored.
 PEEK can thus be presented in various colours.

 The plastic is known for its excellent mechanical properties and is thermally and chemically resistant.
 The sliding properties are still very good even at high temperatures.
 The plastic is resistant to gamma and X-rays.
 The resistance to gamma and X-rays is of interest for medicine and medical technology.
 In addition, polyetheretherketone has a melting temperature of 335 °C and can also be used as an insulating material in electrical engineering.
 Polyetheretherketone is referred to in connection with its high insulating capacity.

 Properties of polyether ether ketone at a glance:

 - mechanical strength is excellent